I. About Me

 I also write about Urbanism every so often, because that’s what I studied during my undergrad.
 Articles on this topic will still have a focus on humans because cities are the agglomeration of human life.
 Did you know that the global urban population has surpassed its rural counterpart since 2007?
 For what it’s worth, cities are now the most human place on earth.

 You can expect my writing to revolve around those topics, with some miscellaneous pieces here and there.
-Most of them will be research-backed, drawing from academic or other authoritative sources.
-However, sometimes I also write fully from my own experiences and opinions, or from pop-culture references — because not everything has to be scientifically proven, right?
+Most of them will be research-backed, drawing from authoritative sources.
+However, sometimes I also write fully from my own experiences and opinions, or from pop-culture references — because not everything has to be so serious, right?

 Some trivia about myself: